-Back in 2019, Audemars Piguet introduced an entirely new family of watches named CODE 11.59.
-More than half decade, CODE 11.59 has been in the works to offer a whole new collection to the lineup to sit alongside the Royal Oak, Millenary, and any other collection.
+First Piguet Collection Recommendations Back in 2019, Audemars Piguet introduced an entirely new family of watches named CODE 11.59.
+CODE 11.59 has been in the works to offer a whole new collection to the lineup to sit alongside the Royal Oak, Millenary, and any other collection for more than half-decade.

-The round case features an octagonal middle case that is inspired by its long history of form and design experiments.
-The openworked lugs are welded to an extra thin bezel in perfect alignment.
+The round case features an octagonal middle case inspired by its long history of form and design experiments.
+The openwork lugs are welded to an extra thin bezel in perfect alignment.
 This collection also features a new optical experience with a contemporary double curved sapphire crystal, whose tense, arched profile plays with depth, perspective and light for a unique optic experience.

-When Audemars Piguet unveiled the Royal Oak in 1972, luxury timepieces were usually small and made of gold, but the brand broke these rules, forever defying with conventions, with this first luxury sports timepiece honed from steel.
+When Audemars Piguet unveiled the Royal Oak in 1972, luxury timepieces were usually small and made of gold.
+Still, the brand broke these rules, forever defying conventions, with this first luxury sports timepiece honed from steel.

 Its powerful look ushered in a revolutionary avant-garde style that has since become its trademark.
 Across its night in 50 years of its existence, this modern horological icon upholds the innovation and excellence embodied by Audemars Piguet.

-Designing a supremely comfortable and aesthetically pleasing, the case is an art involving a highly technical production process.
+Designing a supremely comfortable and aesthetically pleasing case is an art involving a highly technical production process.
 Beyond the octagonal bezel with eight screws, the trademark dial featuring the “tapisserie” pattern particularly makes it stand out from the crowd.

 This collection features some models and complications like Perpetual Calendar Openworked, Perpetual Calendar, “Jumbo” Extra Thin, Selfwinding and Selfwinding Chronograph.

-The Millenary Collection, designed in 1995, provides a new three-dimensional take on the calibre.
-The oval case and off-centred dial tie technical prowess to neo-classical beauty and invite the wearer to look right into the heart of the piece’s singular mechanism.
+The Millenary Collection, designed in 1995, provides a new three-dimensional take on the caliber.
+The oval case and off-centered dial tie technical prowess to neo-classical beauty and invite the wearer to look right into the heart of the piece’s singular mechanism.

-Watchmaking, art, and design come together in a perfectly orchestrated play on perspective and balance, giving birth to a unique piece which is most firmly rooted in the third millennium.
+Watchmaking, art, and design come together in a perfectly orchestrated play on perspective and balance, giving birth to a unique piece that is most firmly rooted in the third millennium.

-This collection powered by the calibre 4101 that was reversed to enable the dial side to display components that are usually hidden.
-The off-centred dial ties technical prowess to neo-classical beauty and invites the wearer to look right into the heart of the piece’s singular mechanism.
+This collection is powered by the caliber 4101 that was reversed to enable the dial side to display components that are usually hidden.
+The off-centered dial ties technical prowess to neo-classical beauty and invites the wearer to look right into the heart of the piece’s singular mechanism.
 The oval case features some decorations that finish over and above the technical complexity and reliability.